Tokyo Travel Tips From Local Japanese Experts

 36. Some places are for locals only.

 ...and go to the same spots.
-For a unique experience in Tokyo, have a local plan your trip.
+For a unique experience in Tokyo, have one of our local travel experts plan your trip.

 38. Always carry your passport on you.